guberArmin/PG6301-1-20V-Exam/README.md

 and amount of geons
-- In addition to above mentioned technologies, I used technologies from class (such as `nodejs`, `react`, `jest`...), but I feel that it would not be useful  to write each and every one of those as they are found also in `package.json`
+- In addition to above mentioned technologies, I used technologies from class (such as `nodejs`, `react`, `jest`...), but I feel that it would not be useful  to write each and every one of those as they are found also in `package.json` and in code

 ### Bugs and challenges
 - Website has no known bugs.
 I did my best to write tests that are going to prevent mayor bugs.